Aura-Creates/content-ops-starter/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
           "Design can be art.
-Design can be aesthetics.
-Design is so simple, that's why it is so complicated."
+Design can be aesthetics, but these guys bring all of them together."
         tagline: Testimonial 5
         subtitle: 'Jane Walters, Company'
         text: >-